This is the Trimester 3, 2021 version of this course.

 The Master of Financial Planning teaches you how to apply advanced principles to meet client needs and the technical skills needed to utilise the latest digital tools.
 Importantly, it also places a strong emphasis on the professional responsibilities of the modern financial planner, both in an ethical and compliance sense.
 Industry reforms have created an increased demand for ethical decision-makers, putting Deakin graduates in a strong position to stand out from the pack.

 Better still, you’ll be learning alongside industry-active teachers who are leaders in the field.
 Build relationships with your teachers.
 Get constructive feedback on industry expectations.
 Take your career forward.Read More

 The Master of Financial Planning is typically a 12 credit point course but this is dependent on your entry point.
 The exact number of credit points you study depends on how much credit you receive as recognition of prior learning (RPL) - your professional experience and previous qualifications - which can save you time and money, but may be limited by the FASEA education standards.

-To complete the Master of Financial Planning, students must attain a total of 12 credit points consisting of 11 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of MAI010 Academic Integrity and MAA071 Pre-Term: Getting to Grips with Postgraduate Study (0 -credit point compulsory units).
+To complete the Master of Financial Planning, students must attain a total of 12 credit points consisting of 11 credit points of core units and 1 credit points of elective units chosen from a specified list, plus completion of the compulsory 0-credit point module, MAI010 Academic Integrity Module.
 Most units (think of units as 'subjects') are equal to 1 credit point.

 Students are introduced to research tools and techniques in core units of the course where they learn analytic skills and the practical application of those skills in professional contexts.
 They must also complete advanced level units and a capstone unit that require them to integrate the skills learnt over their course of study and produce applied pieces of research with reference to prevailing literature.